Offered by: College of Engineering, Industrial and Manufacturing Engineering

 Admission to the Program

-All applicants for the Masters in Engineering Management must file an admission application on line at www.csumentor.edu.
+All applicants for the Masters in Engineering Management must file an admission application on line at https://www2.calstate.edu/apply.
 To receive unconditional admission to the MSEM program applicants must hold a baccalaureate degree in engineering, or engineering technology (Applicants holding engineering technology degrees may be required to take the GRE Test and/or some preparatory courses with no graduate credit) from an ABET-accredited program.
 In addition, the applicant must have attained a grade point average of at least 3.0 in all undergraduate upper division mathematics, science and engineering courses, and, likewise in all courses attempted with graduate standing.
 The degree must have been granted within five years prior to the proposed beginning of the graduate program.
-Graduate Record Examination (GRE) is required if the degree granted is not within the five year period.
+Graduate Record Examination (GRE) is required if the degree granted is not within the five-year period.
 Conditional admission may be granted in very special cases in which the applicant does not satisfy the criteria for unconditional admission, but can demonstrate aptitude for graduate study by submitting test scores of the Graduate Record Examination, letters of recommendation and other relevant documents.
 Test score required for GRE is a minimum of 306 in the Quantitative and Verbal sections of the exam and must be submitted prior to admission.
 All applicants from foreign countries are required to take GRE and contact the Office of Admissions at least one year in advance of application so that all required materials may be supplied in time for evaluation.
-Applicants whose native language is not English must submit the results of the Test of English as a Foreign Language (TOEFL) prior to admission.
+Applicants whose native language is not English, or were not instructed in English at their undergraduate institution must submit the results of the Test of English as a Foreign Language (TOEFL) prior to admission.

 Admission to the program does not admit a student to candidacy for a degree.
 Advancement to Candidacy is granted upon the recommendation of the graduate faculty and implies a readiness to attempt the thesis or independent study.
 Students who are not candidates are not eligible to register for independent study courses.
 In order to advance to candidacy the student must: